 Welcome to our evening microsuction page.
 If you are looking for the best place to get an evening micro suction appointment, you have found what you are looking for here.

-We run evening clinics on Thursdays from 5,30 pm to 7.30 pm at our Baker Street, London and Welwyn Garden City, Hertfordshire clinics.
+We run evening clinics in our Aylesbury, Ashford, Baker Street, Welwyn Garden City and Great Yarmouth clinics.

 The majority of people find that ear wax suction is completely painless and is much more comfortable than ear wax irrigation or syringing.